petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 * It's the relationship between Cool Kid, Seer, and Tutor that creates **awareness** at personal, interpersonal, and public levels.
 Here, it's *not* the result of a campaign.
 It's always troubled me that awareness in DevRel is the result of a Product Marketing, Technical Marketing, Developer Marketing, or &lt;insert here&gt; Marketing campaign.
 For me, the two are concretely distinct.

 * **Adoption** in CASTS is the product of Seeing and Tutoring.
 Note that the developer persona for CASTS has likely already completed the POC *all in their mind* and has now moved on to the next problem to solve.
 We realize that they don't give a hooting banana about project plans, validation events, and risk logs.
-In the CASTS model, DevRel doesn't proactively track and report POCs.
+In the CASTS model, it's the seer's duty to tracks and report POCs because they're passionate about making *everyone's* adoption journey better.

 * **Advocacy** occurs through socialization.
 It's not just creating the opportunity, however, it's the processes, tools, and role-modelling that drives potential implementers to *see their own potential* as an advocate, to celebrate their successes publicly... and to want other people to, too!